top of page

 The XL Center, formerly known as the Hartford Civic Center, is the largest arena in the state of Connecticut.
 It was originally built in 1974 as part of a downtown project that included an adjacent mall, convention center, office space, hotel, and parking garage.
 Some people still refer to the XL Center as “The Mall,” even though the mall portion of the complex was demolished in 2004 and replaced with a 36-story residential tower.

 The Huskies have yet to qualify for the NCAA Tournament.
-Three UConn alumni have played in the National Hockey League.
+Seven UConn alumni have played in the National Hockey League.

 Food & Beverage 5

 The XL Center offers a menu that balances traditional arena fare with local flavor.
-Depending on your appetite, you can visit Chicken Fry Fry (featuring, you guessed it, chicken tenders and fries), Fresh Classics (sausage and pepper sandwiches and nachos), Grill Masters (burgers), or hot dog nation (yep, hot dogs).
+Depending on your appetite, you can visit Chicken Fry Fry (featuring chicken tenders and fries), Fresh Classics (sausage and pepper sandwiches and nachos), Grill Masters (burgers), or Hot Dog Nation (yep, hot dogs).
 Chick-fil-A operates a cart selling their legendary sandwiches.
 Dunkin’ Donuts operates a pair of stands featuring their signature coffee and baked goods.
 Pepsi products are featured at the XL Center.
+A complete concessions guide can be found here.

 Visiting fans looking for a bit of local flavor should seek out Ted’s Cheeseburgers, which features gourmet burgers cooked in a style unique to Central Connecticut: they are steamed.
-Steaming the burgers creates a very juicy burger with a taste you won’t find anywhere else.
 Also, local favorite Bear’s Barbeque operates a small stand selling brisket, pulled pork, and their popular mac and cheese.
 Randy’s Wooster House of Pizza operates a stand serving up their legendary slices.

 Arena staff put on a nice presentation, with the large video board put to use with hype videos, ads, replays, and crowd shots.
 There are t-shirt tosses and other contests to keep fans engaged, and the Husky mascot, Jonathan, participates on the ice and interacts with the crowd throughout the game.